arvidn/libtorrent/trunk/docs/manual.rst

 	::

+		enum save_resume_flags_t { flush_disk_cache = 1, save_info_dict = 2 };
 		void save_resume_data(int flags = 0) const;

 ``save_resume_data()`` generates fast-resume data and returns it as an entry_.
 This entry_ is suitable for being bencoded.
 For more information about how fast-resume works, see `fast resume`_.

-The ``flags`` argument may be set to ``torrent_handle::flush_cache``.
-Doing so will flush the disk cache before creating the resume data.
+The ``flags`` argument is a bitmask of flags ORed together.
+If the flag ``torrent_handle::flush_cache`` is set, the disk cache will be flushed before creating the resume data.
 This avoids a problem with file timestamps in the resume data in case the cache hasn't been flushed yet.

+If the flag ``torrent_handle::save_info_dict`` is set, the resume data will contain the metadata from the torrent file as well.
+This is default for any torrent that's added without a torrent file (such as a magnet link or a URL).

 This operation is asynchronous, ``save_resume_data`` will return immediately.
 The resume data is delivered when it's done through an `save_resume_data_alert`_.